mdjahidhasan009/SQL/join_.md

 ## Left Outer Join
-A Left Outer Join (also known as a Left Join or Outer Join) is a Join that ensures all rows from the left table are represented; if no matching row from the right table exists, its corresponding ﬁelds are NULL.
+A Left Outer Join (also known as a Left Join or Outer Join) is a Join that ensures all rows from the left table are represented; if no matching row from the right table exists, its corresponding fields are NULL.

-The following example will select all departments and the ﬁrst name of employees that work in that department.
+The following example will select all departments and the first name of employees that work in that department.
 Departments with no employees are still returned in the results, but will have NULL for the employee name:

 ```sql